 Wow, what do I do with just one plant?
 Once again, I was so busy trying to get a vineyard going and I didn't have time to plan a blackberry patch.
 Besides, how far could one vine take me?

-Little did I know then that this one hearty little plant would be the progenetor of an acre and a half of blackberries.
+Little did I know then that this one hearty little plant would be the beginning of almost two acres of "Apache" blackberries.

 That first surviving plant was planted in the northwest corner of what was to become our small berry patch.
 I thought this poor little thing needed some shade from the heat and protection from the wind so I would put it in a somewhat protected area.